 Eric Armstrong finished the night with a team-high 28 points.
 While Armstrong took over late, it was Gryphons guard

-Jack Tunstill stepping up early on, with Tunstill dominating the game early on, scoring 16 of his 18 points on the night in the opening half.
+Jack Tunstill stepping up early on, with Tunstill dominating the game throughout the first two quarters, scoring 16 of his 18 points on the night in the opening half.
 Tunstill also provided the highlight of the night, with the fourth-year guard from St. Thomas, Ontario electrifying the crowd at the Guelph Gryphons Athletics Centre with a windmill dunk following a Gryphon steal.

-With the win, the Gryphons advance to the OUA quarterfinals and will travel to Toronto to take on the top seed in the OUA playoffs, the TMU Bold, on Saturday night (Feb.
-21).
-The Bold finished the regular season with a 17-5 record and won the 4-way tiebreaker to earn home court throughout the postseason.
-These two sides met earlier in the month with TMU coming away with a 79-67 win.
-This is also a rematch of last season's opening round matchup in the postseason as the Bold knocked the Gryphons out of the playoffs in the 5-versus-12 matchup.
+Up next for the Gryphons, a TMU Bold team that finished the regular season with a 17-5 record and won the 4-way tiebreaker to earn home court throughout the OUA postseason.
+These two sides met on February 6 in Guelph, where TMU came away with a 79-67 win.
+This is also a rematch of last season's opening round playoff matchup, when the Bold knocked the Gryphons out of the 2024-25 playoffs in the 5-versus-12 matchup.
 Tip off in Toronto on Saturday night is set for 6pm at the Mattamy Athletic Centre and will be streamed live online at www.oua.tv.
 The winner of the Gryphons-Bold game will advance to the OUA semifinals, to face the winner of Brock and Ottawa.